 Phase 4: The 2026 Cost Analysis: White-Label vs. Direct Manufacturing

 Assume you have five clients, each needing 2,000 custom boxes quarterly (10,000 units total).
+For white-label packaging fulfillment for reseller programs applications, this is especially relevant.
 Managing five separate direct orders at a 2,000 MOQ might cost $0.85/unit.
 Consolidating into one white-label order of 10,000 units could reduce the unit cost to $0.65.
 However, the white-label program adds a 10% management fee ($0.065/unit).

 Decision: Choose White-Label or Direct Client-By-Client Orders?